bendikbo/SSED/README.md

 Yeah, so this project started as my master thesis in, get this, *Electronic System Design*, oh the places you'll go.
 I really don't think I can make a better explanation of the theory stuff than I've done in the thesis theory section and methodology section, so I'll just recommend reading that if you need some background theory on this stuff or some nice figures.
 Don't worry, these sections are mostly pictures, as I'm not good with getting ideas in my head through words either.

-# Docker setup

-TODO: add description of how to set up docker

 # Data augmentation and feature engineering

 The AudioTransformer class, found within classifier/data/transform/transforms.py is an extendable, reusable, automatically configurable tool that comes with some limitations and expectations of added functionality.
 To set the stage for possible reusability and/or extendability, it's useful to mention some of the assumptions the class makes if new transforms are to be added to it.